 You probably know IBS can be a pain in the butt.
-But did you know it can also be a pain in the back?
+But did you know it can also be a pain in the back or pain in the shoulder?
 In this article, we'll explore how messages travel from your gut to your brain and how a fork in the road can lead to referred pain.
+But what is referred pain?
 Grab your spectacles friend, 'cause we're about to get nerdy!

 What Is Referred Pain?